There’s no denying it. Content Marketing is booming.

-When your prospective client next needs your product or service, your company is uppermost in their minds.
+When your prospective client next needs your product or service, your company is in their minds.
 It’s you they contact, not your competitors.

 Give yourself time and space to think about what you want to do and why and how you want to do it.
-Then share your proposal with colleagues to gain their support to bolster your chance of a successful delivery.
+Then share your proposal with colleagues to gain their support and bolster your chance of successful delivery.

-Problem 2 – your industry is really boring
+Problem 2 – Your industry is boring

-Solution 2 – universally useful content
+Solution 2 – Universally useful content

-If your clients didn’t have a problem for your company to solve, you simply wouldn’t exist.
-And, because content marketing is all about providing information that solves problems for your clients, anyone can create useful content.
+If your clients didn’t have a problem for your company to solve, you wouldn’t exist.
+Because content marketing is all about providing information that solves problems for your clients, anyone can create useful content.

-Problem 3 - you need to deliver multiple goals this year
+Problem 3 - You need to deliver multiple goals this year

-Solution 3 – killer content delivers it all
+Solution 3 – Content delivers it all

-Your strategy will allow unique elements of your brand to shine through providing a golden opportunity to build brand awareness, engagement and visibility all at once.
-By considering what you want to say and how you want to say it, you can take a strategic approach.
+Your strategy will allow unique elements of your brand to shine through, providing a golden opportunity to build brand awareness, engagement and visibility simultaneously.
+Considering what you want to say and how you want to say it takes a strategic approach.

 If you already have a plan in place but it’s not delivering what you need, 2018 is the year to review, update and tweak until you’re back on target.